wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-install-update-1.md

 ## Option 1: Use Windows PowerShell for StorSimple to apply Update 1.2 as a hotfix

 You should use this procedure only if you are running Update 0.1, 0.2, 0.3 and if your gateway check has failed when trying to install updates from the Management Portal.
-If you are running Release (GA) software, please [Microsoft Support](storsimple-contact-microsoft-support.md) to update your device.
+If you are running Release (GA) software, please [Microsoft <!-- deleted by customization Support](/documentation/articles/storsimple-contact-microsoft-support) --><!-- keep by customization: begin --> Support](storsimple-contact-microsoft-support.md) <!-- keep by customization: end --> to update your device.

 Before using this procedure to apply the update, make sure that: